SolaceServices/SolaceDeployer/README.md

 Create the semp config sections:

 The configuration can be divided into 3 parts:
-1. solaceAcl section
+1. solaceAcl section (only 1)
-2. solaceClientUsername section
+2. solaceClientUsername or solaceAuthorizationGroup or solaceClientCertificateUsername section (only 1)
-3. one or more solaceQueue sections
+3. one or more solaceQueue sections (1 or more)

 These have to be transformed to appropriate patch commands for the SEMP/v2 API or a set of terraform modules.